-The Fort Worth City Council is responsible for legislation, policy formulation, and setting the overall direction of government.
-This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth ("City").
-The City Manager is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Financial Management Services Department ("FMS").
-This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of FMS ("CFO").
+The Fort Worth City Council is responsible for legislationng, policy formulationng policy, and setting the overall direction of City government.
+This includes the approval of financial policies which establish and direct the operations of the City of Fort Worth (the 'City').
+The City Manager is responsible for carrying out the policy directives of the City Council and managing the day-to-day operations of the executive departments, including the Department of Financial Management Services Departmente ("FMS").
+This policy shall be administered on behalf of the City Manager by the Chief Financial Officer/Director of Financial Management Services-FMS ("CFO").